 Abandonment and Reclamation Costs are estimated by incorporating assumptions respecting the expected costs of particular activities and the expected timing thereof.
 Costs are estimated for individual assets and then aggregated to determine total estimated Abandonment and Reclamation Costs.
 In making such estimates, reference is made to historical costs and values, internal estimates, third-party environmental reports and assessments and information provided by provincial regulatory authorities, industry organizations and third-party engineering firms.
+See "Risk Factors - Abandonment and Reclamation Cost Estimates".

 Paramount estimates, as at the end of each fiscal quarter, the Abandonment and Reclamation Costs related to its working interest in all wells, facilities, pipelines and associated surface leases.
-These estimates are inflated at the long-term inflation rate, discounted at the weighted average credit-adjusted risk free discount rate and recorded as asset retirement obligations in the financial statements of the Company.
-Paramount has recorded in its audited consolidated financial statements for the year ended December 31, 2019 asset retirement obligations of \$569.9 million (using a credit-adjusted risk free discount rate of 8.0 percent and an inflation rate of 2.0 percent).
-Estimated asset retirement obligations as at December 31, 2019 calculated on an undiscounted and uninflated basis were \$1,381.5 million.
-Additional information concerning asset retirement obligations and the calculation thereof is included in the Company's audited consolidated financial statements and Management's Discussion and Analysis for the year ended December 31, 2019, which can be found under the Company's profile on the SEDAR website at www.sedar.com.
+These estimates are inflated at the long-term inflation rate, discounted at the credit-adjusted risk-free discount rate and recorded as asset retirement obligations in the financial statements of the Company.
+Paramount has recorded in its audited consolidated financial statements for the year ended December 31, 2020 asset retirement obligations of \$419.5 million (using a credit-adjusted risk-free discount rate of 11.0 percent per annum and an inflation rate of 2.0 percent per annum).
+Estimated asset retirement obligations as at December 31, 2020 calculated on an undiscounted and uninflated basis were \$1,351.7 million.
+Additional information concerning asset retirement obligations and the calculation thereof is included in the Company's audited consolidated financial statements and Management's Discussion and Analysis for the year ended December 31, 2020, which can be found under the Company's profile on the SEDAR website at www.sedar.com.

-In estimating the future net revenue of the Company's reserves disclosed in this annual information form, the McDaniel Report deducts the estimated Abandonment and Reclamation Costs for Paramount's working interest in all wells (active and inactive), undeveloped reserve locations, facilities, pipelines and associated surface leases related to all properties evaluated in the McDaniel Report.
-Estimated Abandonment and Reclamation Costs of \$1,590.6 million (undiscounted, but inflated at rates of between 1.7% and 2.0% per annum) were deducted in the McDaniel Report in estimating the future net revenue of the Company's proved plus probable reserves as at December 31, 2019.
-Estimated Abandonment and Reclamation Costs as at December 31, 2019 calculated on an undiscounted and uninflated basis were \$921.0 million.
+In estimating the future net revenue of the Company's reserves disclosed in this annual information form, the McDaniel Report deducts the estimated Abandonment and Reclamation Costs for Paramount's working interest in all wells (active and inactive), undeveloped reserves locations, facilities, pipelines and associated surface leases related to all properties evaluated in the McDaniel Report.
+Estimated Abandonment and Reclamation Costs of \$1,396.7 million (undiscounted, but inflated at rates of between 1.3 percent and 2.0 percent per annum) were deducted in the McDaniel Report in estimating the future net revenue of the Company's proved plus probable reserves as at December 31, 2020.
+Estimated Abandonment and Reclamation Costs as at December 31, 2020 calculated on an undiscounted and uninflated basis were \$806.0 million.